Duke Energy got the official go-ahead Thursday for a renewable energy project that’s drawing praise from some of its most frequent critics.

 Duke is currently committed to develop five megawatts of battery storage in the Asheville area in the coming years – a requirement regulators ordered last year while rejecting one of three gas-fired units for the city proposed by the utility.

-Though that figure is reflected in the utility’s 15-year generation forecast, advocates say the benefits of the battery storage justify more emphasis on it.
+Though that figure is reflected in the utility’s 15-year generation forecast, advocates say the benefits of battery storage justify more emphasis on it.

 “We’re hoping to see bigger applications of this, not just with microgrids, but also utility-scale battery storage deployment,” said Daniel Brookshire, analyst with the North Carolina Sustainable Energy Association.